pac4j/pac4j/README.md

 ### Maven dependencies

-First, you have define the right dependency: pac4j-oauth for OAuth support or/and pac4j-cas for CAS support or/and pac4j-http for HTTP support or/and pac4j-openid for OpenID support.
+First, you have define the right dependency: pac4j-oauth for OAuth support or/and pac4j-cas for CAS support or/and pac4j-http for HTTP support or/and pac4j-openid for OpenID support or/and pac4j-saml for SAML support.
 For example:

     <dependency>